NanoMapper/NanoMapper/README.md

     // Use the container
     source.ApplyTo(target, container);

 Instance containers do not access the global mappings by default.
-In order to utilise any globally defined mappings we need to pass the `enableGlobalMappings` argument as `true`.
+To utilise globally mappings we pass `enableGlobalMappings: true` to the container creation method.

 In doing so the container will check the global cache for existing mapping configurations and apply them first before any instance or overriding mappings.